nchauhan890/AddToFile/README.md

- `Preferences: AddToFile Settings`     |Edit AddToFile user settings `Preferences: AddToFile Key Bindings` |Edit AddToFile key binding `AddToFile: Add to New File`          |Run AddToFile command, but explicitly specifying to create a new file
+ `Preferences: AddToFile Settings`     |Edit AddToFile user settings `Preferences: AddToFile Key Bindings` |Edit AddToFile key binding `AddToFile: Add to New File`          |Run AddToFile command, but explicitly specifying to create a new file `AddToFile: Change preview lines`     |Set the lines to preview to the 3 lines starting from the first cursor point (Limited to the view's individual settings so will reset on the closing of the view)
+ `AddToFile: Get preview lines`        |Scroll the view to to show the lines which will be previewed

 ### Context Menu